New algorithm of measuring gravitational wave radiation from rotating binary system

 On the other hand, since the first GW was detected by Advanced LIGO~\cite{aasi15}, there have been lots of progresses in an observational astrophysics.
 In particular, the third generation network of ground-based detectors~\cite{reitze19} is currently proposed to obtain improved sensitivities, compared to those of the Advanced LIGO detector.
-Recently, in order to constrain cosmology, a theoretical probe of cosmology which exploits population level properties of lensed GW detections has been proposed ~\cite{jana23}.
-Next, since the gamma ray burst (GRB) discovery was published~\cite{strong73}, to elucidate the GRB associated with the magnetar (namely highly-magnetized neutron star) for instance~\cite{hurley21}, we have observed many theoretical models including the Dirac type relativistic massive photon model~\cite{hong22}, where the anti-photon corresponding to the negative energy solution is proposed as a candidate for an intense radiation flare of the GRB.
-Next, the first neutron star binary PSR B1913+16 has been discovered showing that its orbit was losing energy due to the emission of the GW~\cite{hulse75}.
+Recently, the GW from neutron star and black hole has been observed~\cite{ligo21}, and the galaxy-based observatories have been proposed~\cite{dan23}.
+In order to constrain cosmology, a theoretical probe of cosmology which exploits population level properties of lensed GW detections has been also proposed ~\cite{jana23}.
+Next, since the gamma ray burst (GRB) discovery was published~\cite{strong73}, to elucidate the GRB associated with the magnetar (namely highly-magnetized neutron star) for instance~\cite{hurley21}, we have observed many theoretical models including the Dirac type relativistic massive photon model~\cite{hong22qm}, where the anti-photon corresponding to the negative energy solution is proposed as a candidate for an intense radiation flare of the GRB.
 The GW detector network has observed the GW merger event originating from binary neutron star GW170817 in 2017~\cite{abbott2017a,grb1,goldstein2017}.
 Note that the GW170817 merger event has been known to be consistent with the GRB of GRB170817A~\cite{grb1,goldstein2017}.
-To be specific, the GW is supposed to be produced from neutron star oscillations related with magnetar giant flares and the corresponding GRB~\cite{kaspi2017,ligo2023}.
+To be specific, the GW is supposed to be produced from neutron star oscillations related with magnetar giant flares and the corresponding GRB~\cite{kaspi2017}.